||Ed Crowther, Ph.D. (Kurt Cary - associate chair)

 - instructional strategies that address a wide range of learning styles, including effective strategies for linguistically and culturally diverse students

 The Department of Teacher Education is authorized by the Colorado State Board of Education to provide licensure and endorsement programs.

 with endorsements or emphases in:

-The Colorado Boettcher Teacher Residency is an intensive, residency-based, dual licensure and master's degree program designed to recruit, prepare and retain outstanding teachers for rural schools.
+The Boettcher Teacher Residency is an intensive, residency-based, dual licensure and master's degree program designed to recruit, prepare and retain outstanding teachers for rural schools.
 No previous teaching experience is required.

 Master of Arts in Special Education Generalist

 The five-semester M.A. in Special Education Generalist leading to a State of Colorado Special Education Generalist (ages 5-21) endorsement equips teachers with the skills and information needed to: